jas812000/address-book-aop-system/README.md

 ---

 ## License
+© 2025 James Stevens.
+All rights reserved.

-This project is provided for educational and portfolio demonstration purposes.
+This source code is provided for educational, evaluation, and portfolio review purposes.
+Permission is granted to clone and run the code locally for non-commercial review.

+No permission is granted to copy, modify, redistribute, or use this code in commercial or production systems without explicit written consent from the author.